d2l-ai/d2l-en/chapter_introduction/index.md

 To some extent, this mirrors the progress that physics experienced in the middle of the previous century with the availability of computers.
-Rather than solving parametric approximations of how electrons behave by hand, one can now resort to numerical simulations of the associated partial differential equations.
+Rather than solving by hand parametric approximations of how electrons behave, one can now resort to numerical simulations of the associated partial differential equations.
-This has led to much more accurate models, albeit often at the expense of explainability.
+This has led to much more accurate models, albeit often at the expense of interpretation.

-Another difference to previous work is the acceptance of suboptimal solutions, dealing with nonconvex nonlinear optimization problems, and the willingness to try things before proving them.
+Another difference from previous work is the acceptance of suboptimal solutions, dealing with nonconvex nonlinear optimization problems, and the willingness to try things before proving them.
-This newfound empiricism in dealing with statistical problems, combined with a rapid influx of talent has led to rapid progress of practical algorithms, albeit in many cases at the expense of modifying and re-inventing tools that existed for decades.
+This new-found empiricism in dealing with statistical problems, combined with a rapid influx of talent has led to rapid progress in the development of practical algorithms, albeit in many cases at the expense of modifying and re-inventing tools that existed for decades.